Top 10 Best Sites

 Your eyes catch the handsome stranger from across the bar and you find yourself captivated — he’s just your type.
 “Go talk to him,” your friend nudges.

-As your head swirls with imagery on how you might approach him, your body tenses as you begin to worry about how you might be perceived and fears of rejection and embarrassment immobilize you.
+As your head swirls with imagery on how you might approach him, your body tenses with anxiety.
+You begin to worry about how you might be perceived or misunderstood.
+Fears of rejection and embarrassment immobilize you.

-Frozen in place, you try to muster up the courage to put one foot in front of the other, but before you can contemplate your opening line, he walks out of the bar with a group of his friends.
+Frozen in place, you try to muster up the courage to put one foot in front of the other, but before you can contemplate your opening line, your dream guy walks out of the bar with a group of his friends.
 Opportunity lost.

 The overwhelming majority of respondents indicated they were passive daters, meaning they waited for men to approach them to start conversations.

-The sad reality of this is if most men wait to be approached, very few contacts are made.
+The sad reality is that very little romance will happen if most men wait to be approached.
+Whether it’s at a bar or on a popular dating site — very few contacts are made by being a lurker.

 How many great relationships could have gotten off the ground had someone made that first move?